-The Senate Judiciary Committee will be considering SB 180 on February 18, 2025 and I wanted to take the opportunity to explain why TechNet opposes this legislation.
-While TechNet supports efforts to ensure the safety and well-being of children online, we believe the requirements outlined in SB 180 would impose negative impacts on app developers and hinder their ability to provide ageappropriate and secure online experiences for children.
+I understand the Senate Judiciary Committee may soon consider SB 180 and I wanted to take the opportunity to explain why TechNet opposes this legislation.
+While TechNet supports efforts to ensure the safety and well-being of children online, we believe the requirements outlined in SB 180 would impose negative impacts on app developers and hinder their ability to provide age-appropriate and secure online experiences for children.